Four Locust Farms:

 Land Management

-Pasture rotation and soil conservation techniques preserve the farm’s productivity and honor its long-standing agricultural legacy.
+Pasture rotation, as well as soil and water conservation techniques, preserves the farm’s productivity and honors its long-standing agricultural legacy.

 Legacy Impact